 - ⏱️ Save time.
 Preparing for i18n early will help you to avoid the time-consuming task of post-string externalization and all the testing that goes with it.
 Strings evolve over time, and you never reach a “final state,” so the earlier you start, the less work you will have to do later on.

 - 🔮 Market changes.
-Over time, potential markets that are small now may grow.
+Over time, potential foreign markets that are small now may grow.
 In other words, it may become profitable to sell products in an area with a different language.
 If you have prepared yourself for the possibility of localization early on, it will be easier to pivot your marketing efforts in a different direction.

 - 🧘 Save effort.
 Applying a TMS like Localazy can save you a lot of hassle, and you can automate the process of translation delivery.
 However, it’s best to use a TMS early on in the development of your project, as it can be applied during the design stage to optimize your layouts and content for localization.